rockin-robot-challenge/at_home_rsbb_comm/README.md

 types received on each channel as well as a specific signal for each one.
 Be careful with synchronization, the callbacks will be called from different threads.

+## Using ros_roah_rsbb.h

+The classes `RosPublicChannel` and `RosPrivateChannel` provide a way to use `PublicChannel` and `PrivateChannel` with error output done by ROS.
+Include this file only if your project uses ROS.
+If your project uses some other framework, you can use this file as a base to adapt to your framework.